drBenway/pixi-vn-wiki/start/labels.md

 ## How determinate if current step is the last step in the game (end of the game)

-To determinate if the current step is the last step in the game you must call the `GameStepManager.isLastGameStep` function.
+To determinate if the current step is the last step in the game you must use the `GameStepManager.isLastGameStep` property.

 ```typescript
 if (GameStepManager.isLastGameStep) {